 a) When the upper layers request the UE to send a V2X message of a V2X service identified by a V2X service identifier using V2X communication over PC5, then the request from the upper layers may include:

-1) the group identifier information (i.e. an application-layer V2X group identifier) which is optionally provided in the request from upper layers.
+1) the group identifier information (i.e. an application-layer V2X group identifier) which is optionally provided in the request from upper layers; and

+2) the communication mode which is set to groupcast mode.

 * * * End of changes * * * *